hishizuka/pizero_bikecomputer/doc/software_installation.md

   - `Display_HAT_Mini`: Display HAT Mini
   - `ST7789_Breakout`: generic ST7789 breakout
   - `PiTFT`: PiTFT2.4 (or a PiTFT2.8 with the same resolution)
+- `autostop_status`
+  - Enable or disable automatic stopwatch start/stop.
+  - If disabled, the stopwatch starts/stops only by button operation.
+  - The default value is `True`.
 - `autostop_cutoff`
   - Set the threshold for the speed at which the stopwatch will automatically stop/start after it is activated.
+  - This value is used only when `autostop_status` is enabled.
   - The default value is `4` [km/h].
 - `wheel_circumference`
   - Set the wheel circumference required for ANT+ speed sensor use.